letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Compile an ESPEasy PIO environment
 ----------------------------------

 ESPEasy supports several different configurations of ESP units, ESP8266, ESP8285 and ESP32, and also some predefined hardware configurations and sets of plugins & controllers.
-This has been turned into several different PlatformIO environments, to make managing the different builds as easy as possible.
+This has been turned into several different PIO environments, to make managing the different builds as easy as possible.

 To compile such 'environment' (PIO terminology), select the PIO button (it looks like an alien) in VSCode: